Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Methods

+\rebuttal{Finally, to ensure a bijective correspondence between each pair of coordinates $(\delta_{LAA}, \gamma_{LAA})$ and each point on the LAA surface, the anteroposterior solution $\Psi$ obtained by solving the Laplace equation was rescaled and unwrapped so that it ranged between 0 and 0.5 in the anterior LAA region ($\gamma_{LAA} = 0.5 \cdot \Psi$) and between 0.5 and 1 in the posterior LAA region ($\gamma_{LAA} = 1 - 0.5 \cdot \Psi$).
 The Laplace problems were solved using Python LaPy \cite{reuter2006laplace, wachinger2015brainprint}.
-Finally, to ensure a bijective correspondence between each pair of coordinates $(\delta_{LAA}, \gamma_{LAA})$ and each point on the LAA surface, the anteroposterior coordinate $\gamma_{LAA}$ obtained by solving the Laplace equation was rescaled by a factor of 2 and unwrapped around 0.5 so that it ranged between 0 and 0.5 in the anterior LAA region (from the anterior ostium to the tip) and between 0.5 and 1 in the posterior LAA region (from the tip to the posterior ostium).
-Figure \ref{fig:laplace_solve} shows an example of the $(\delta_{LAA}, \gamma_{LAA})$ fields represented in a patient-specific anatomical model.
+Figure \ref{fig:laplace_solve} shows an example of the $(\delta_{LAA}, \gamma_{LAA})$ fields represented in a patient-specific anatomical model.}